-COBRA coverage (the Consolidated Omnibus Budget Reconciliation Act) is available when you first leave PG&E. Within two weeks after you retire, PG&E’s COBRA administrator will send you cost information and forms to continue medical, dental, vision, Employee Assistance Program (EAP) and health care flexible spending account participation.
+COBRA coverage (the Consolidated Omnibus Budget Reconciliation Act) is available when you first leave PG&E. Within two weeks after you retire, PG&E’s COBRA administrator will send you cost information and forms to continue medical, dental, vision, Employee Assistance Program (EAP) and Health Care Flexible Spending Account (FSA) participation.

-You won’t have dental, vision, flexible spending account or Employee Assistance Program coverage through PG&E after you retire—but you can continue these benefits through COBRA at your expense.
+You won’t have dental, vision, Employee Assistance Plan (EAP) or Health Care FSA benefits after you retire—but you can continue these benefits through COBRA at your expense.

 If you plan to enroll in a PG&E-sponsored retiree medical plan when you retire, do not elect COBRA medical coverage.